 Mt.
 Pleasant, MI 48859

-Central Michigan University’s BCBA certification program is funded by a grant from the Michigan Department of Community Health through the Michigan Legislature.
+Central Michigan University’s BCBA and BCaBA Course Sequence is funded by the Michigan Department of Health and Human Services through the Michigan Legislature.